petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/packaging-client-extensions.md

 ---
 # Packaging Client Extensions

-{bdg-secondary}`7.4+`

-The Liferay workspace takes care of packaging client extension projects but there are details about packaging which are necessary to understand when [specifying the files to include](working-with-client-extensions.md#packaging-files-in-client-extensions) or when building a custom packaging tool.

-The packaging output is called the **Universal File Format Archive** (UFFA) which is a ZIP archive which follows a particular structure and defines a few specific contents some of which are automatically generated if not provided by the project.

-The structure of a UFFA is:
+{bdg-secondary}`Liferay Experience Cloud and Liferay DXP 7.4+ (self-hosted)`

+Client extension projects are built as deployable `.zip` archives, called **Liferay Universal File Format Archives** (LUFFAs).
+Each LUFFA follows a particular structure and defines a few specific component files (which can be automatically generated or provided by your project).
+The Liferay workspace takes care of packaging client extension projects when you build them, but understanding how it's packaged is important when you are [assembling client extensions](./working-with-client-extensions.md#assembling-client-extensions), or if you're using a different process to create a LUFFA.

+This is a LUFFA's structure:

 ```bash
 .
 ├── batch